What is a CSA membership?

-The weather might delay one week, but the goal is to provide 8 bouquets by the end of the end of fall.
-If mother nature does not cooperate, will refund $20 per bouquet that cannot be filled.
+The weather might delay us a few weeks, but the goal is to provide 8 bouquets by the end of fall.
+If mother nature does not cooperate, will refund $20 per bouquet that cannot be filled at the end of the season.

 Also, there will be times that I am out-of-town and will need to change the pickup day/time.
 I will let CSA members know in advance if that is to happen.
 Similarly, there may be times that you are out of town and unable to pick up your bouquet.
 If that happens, you can “gift” that week’s bouquet to a friend or family member.

 As you know I am raising a little family and must balance my side hustle with their needs.
-I’ve found that rescheduling pickups or waiting for someone to show was too chaotic for my family in previous years.
+I’ve found that rescheduling pickup or waiting for someone to show was too chaotic for my family in previous years.
 Please arrive within the designated time frame.
-If you or a friends does not show, your bouquet that week will be forfeit.
+If you or a friend does not show, your bouquet that week will be forfeit.

 There are no refunds on CSA bouquet subscription memberships.
 However, if circumstances change and you cannot participate, you may gift your membership to someone by contacting me.

 CSA members understand that bouquets are made based on what is blooming.
 I cannot customize bouquets due to the size of my space.
 I try to give you a general idea of what is blooming in each season, but note that Mother Nature has her own schedule.

 Once the flowers have been collected, Save the Bees Flower Co. assumes no responsibility for flowers that wilt or die due to poor handling (i.e. left in a hot car, stems not immediately re-cut and hydrated after brought home, etc.).